yjyddq/RiOSWorld/README.md

 Click the 'Submit' button.
 ```
 *   Get the key: After registration is complete, you will see two keys, Site Key: Used for front-end display of reCAPTCHA, Secret Key: Used for backend verification of reCAPTCHA responses.
 Fill in these two keys separately into the RECAPTCHA_SITE_KEY and RECAPTCHA_SCRET_KEY in [here](https://github.com/yjyddq/RiOSWorld/tree/main/env_risk_utils/recaptcha.py).

+*   Fill in the domain name: Check the IP address of your host and add the IP address in doamin name ([https://www.google.com/recaptcha/](https://www.google.com/recaptcha/)).

 2.  **Prepare the front-end page:**